All Products

 Note

-For Hive (when the data lake table format is Hudi), AnalyticDB for PostgreSQL, and StarRocks destination data sources, you can configure the batch write count.
-This is the number of records written at one time.
+For Hive (when data lake table format is Hudi), AnalyticDB for PostgreSQL, and StarRocks destinations, you can configure the number of records written in a single batch.

-3. Configure data synchronization
+3. Configure data synchronization.

 Note